preset-io/testmcpy/CONTRIBUTING.md

-# Contributing to MCP Testing Framework
+# Contributing to testmcpy

-Thank you for your interest in contributing to the MCP Testing Framework!
+Thank you for your interest in contributing to testmcpy!
 This document provides guidelines and information for contributors.

+We welcome contributions of all kinds: bug reports, feature requests, documentation improvements, and code contributions.

+## Code of Conduct

+Be respectful, inclusive, and collaborative.
+We're all here to build better tools for the community.

 ## Development Setup

 ### Prerequisites
-- Python 3.8 or higher
+- Python 3.9 or higher (3.9, 3.10, 3.11, or 3.12)
-- [Ollama](https://ollama.ai/) installed for local LLM testing
 - Git
+- (Optional) [Ollama](https://ollama.ai/) for testing local LLM providers
+- (Optional) API keys for Anthropic or OpenAI if testing those providers

 ### Installation
 1. Clone the repository: